MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Teams/New-MgChat.md

     - `[TeamsApp <IMicrosoftGraphTeamsApp>]`: teamsApp
     - `[TeamsAppId <String>]`:
     - `[WebUrl <String>]`: Deep link URL of the tab instance.
 Read only.
+  - `[TenantId <String>]`: The identifier of the tenant in which the chat was created.
+Read-only.
   - `[Topic <String>]`: (Optional) Subject or topic for the chat.
 Only available for group chats.
   - `[Viewpoint <IMicrosoftGraphChatViewpoint>]`: chatViewpoint
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
+    - `[IsHidden <Boolean?>]`: Indicates whether the chat is hidden for the current user.
-    - `[LastMessageReadDateTime <DateTime?>]`: Represents the dateTime up until which the calling user has read chatMessages in a specific chat.
+    - `[LastMessageReadDateTime <DateTime?>]`: Represents the dateTime up until which the current user has read chatMessages in a specific chat.
-  - `[WebUrl <String>]`: A hyperlink that will go to the chat in Microsoft Teams.
-This URL should be treated as an opaque blob, and not parsed.
+  - `[WebUrl <String>]`: The URL for the chat in Microsoft Teams.
+The URL should be treated as an opaque blob, and not parsed.
 Read-only.

 INSTALLEDAPPS <IMicrosoftGraphTeamsAppInstallation[]>: A collection of all the apps in the chat.
 Nullable.
   - `[Id <String>]`: Read-only.